websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc.md

 **Model:** The model layer holds the application data and logic for manipulating it.

-**View:** The view layer contains logic for displaying data.
+**View:** The view layer displays data.

-**Controller:** The middle man in the MVC pattern, the Controller contains logic for passing the data back and forth between the view and the model layers.
+**Controller:** The middle man in the MVC pattern, the Controller passes the data back and forth between the view and the model layers.

 Liferay DXP's applications are divided into multiple discrete [modules](../../liferay-internals/architecture/osgi-and-modularity.md).
-With [Service Builder](../data-frameworks/service-builder.md), the model layer is generated into a `service` and an `api` [module](../../liferay-internals/fundamentals/module-projects.md).
-That accounts for the model in the MVC pattern.
+With [Service Builder](../data-frameworks/service-builder.md), the model layer is generated into `service` and `api` [modules](../../liferay-internals/fundamentals/module-projects.md).
 The view and the controller layers share a module, the `web` module.

 Generating the skeleton for a multi-module Service Builder-driven MVC application [project](../../liferay-internals/fundamentals/module-projects.md) using [Workspace](../tooling/liferay-workspace/creating-code-with-liferay-workspace.md) saves you lots of time and gets you started on the more important (and interesting, if we're being honest) development work.